 Add the harissa, cinnamon, cumin, salt and parsley to the pan.
 Cook for another 1-2 minutes.

-Add the lentils, vegetable broth and water to the pot and bring to a boil.
+Add the lentils, vegetable stock and water to the pot and bring to a boil.
 Once it reaches a boil, reduce the heat and simmer for about 40 minutes.
 Season with salt and pepper to taste.